We are excited about the success of our 2020 mini-program and look forward to beginning the 2021 project in the Masoala NP, Madagascar!

 - Provide equipment to remain onsite and paid Malagasy personnel to assist the students and teachers in sustainable learning.

-Project Fundraising Goals For onsite 2021 Session
+Project Fundraising Goals For onsite 2021 Session IN MADAGASCAR

 Thanks to those that have already donated, our Malagasy team member Pascal was able to conduct a 10-day program with the children of Ambodiforaha.
 Thank you!